wit0k/guac-parser/README.md

 # guac-parser

-This Proof of Concept (PoC) script enables the parsing of the Guacamole protocol, which includes a stream of recorded session replay.
-Consequently, it provides the capability to extract screenshots, triggered by progress indicators based on the percentage of completion, from the recording.
+The Proof of Concept (PoC) script enables the parsing of the Guacamole protocol, which includes a stream of recorded session replay.
+Consequently, providing the capability to extract screenshots, triggered by progress indicators based on the percentage of completion, from the recording progress.
 Additionally, it includes functionality for replaying the recording within an integrated viewer.

 ![main_flow](https://github.com/user-attachments/assets/68a175e8-14bb-4c01-b85d-797a9723d00f)

-**Remark**: Python 3.13.1t (Free-threading) is recommended (else it would be very slow)_
+**Remark**: Python 3.13.1t (Free-threading) is recommended

+### Key Features
+- **Portable**: Extensible design allows for easy addition of new instruction types.
+- **Instruction Parsing**: Decodes the Guacamole session recording (guac) instructions stream.
+- **Screenshot Dumping**: Extracts screenshots from the session recording stream, capturing the visual behavior at specified progress points.
+- **Recording Replay**: Enables the replay of the entire detonation session in a built-in viewer (BETA – currently supports single session only).

+### To Do:
+- **Offline Replay**: Add the capability to create MP4 videos from the recording stream for easier sharing, review, or auditing.
+- **AI support**: A model to analyze and summarize activities from screen shots

 ### Usage
 The main class supports following parameters: